 - Mastering Tables: There lies a chasm between the common table of data and one that is optimized for usability.
 I have brought the full storehouse of design principles to bear on a plethora of internal workhorse apps for C.R.
 England.
 This has brought my skills of presenting data effectively, which I’ve worked at throughout my career, to new heights.

-- Overcoming: Without a solid basis for design choices, and the fortitude to overcome obstacles and see the project's vision through to the end, many user experience projects would fail.
+- Overcoming: Without a solid basis for design choices, and the fortitude to overcome obstacles and see the project's vision through to the end, many product design projects would fail.

 The trucking business has evolved into a data-driven enterprise.
 Behind the trucks and truckers are teams of driver managers collecting, analyzing, and acting on all kinds of data on trucks, trailers, drivers, and more.
 As a commodity business, with low profit margins, the usability of the driver managers’ screens translates into profits or losses.
 C.R.
 England put me in charge of user experience and user interface design of The Workbench—a suite of custom-built internal apps used by every department.
 I designed the user experience from the ground up for dozens of these to assure their success.
 I restyled the entire workbench, making everybody's workday more efficient and more enjoyable.
 The branding design concerns were nil, so I was free to optimize usability for those spending long days doing complex tasks on screens full of data.
 There were lots of tables and forms.